Particular/AwsLoanBrokerShowcase/README.md

 - BankAdapter2
 - BankAdapter3

-To stop the LocalStack container, at the command prompt issue the following command from the `src` folder:
+To stop the LocalStack container, at the command prompt, issue the following command from the `src` folder:

 ```shell
 docker-compose stop localstack
 ```

+Metrics and traces are not captured by running the local stack only.
+To capture and visualize metrics and races, run the Graphana, Prometheus, Jaeger, and Adot containers, too.
+The easiest way is to run the entire solution in Docker containers.

 ## How to run the sample using Docker containers

-The client application, the LoanBroker service, and the bank adapters can be deployed as Docker containers alongside with the LocalStack one to mock the AWS services.
-To do, from the `src` folder, execute the following command:
+The client application, the LoanBroker service, and the bank adapters can be deployed as Docker containers alongside the LocalStack one to mock the AWS services.
+To do so, from the `src` folder, execute the following command:

 ```shell
 docker-compose up --build
 ```

-The above command will build all projects, build container images for each of them, deploy them to the local Docker registry, and start them.
+The above command will build all projects, build container images for each, deploy them to the local Docker registry, and start them.
+The Docker Compose command will also run and configure all the containers needed to capture and visualize OpenTelemetry traces and metrics.

-To run the solution without rebuilding container images, from the `src` folder, using a command prompt, execute the following command:
+To run the solution without rebuilding container images from the `src` folder, using a command prompt, execute the following command:

 ```shell
 docker-compose up